Peter Gadet

-Peter Gatdet Yak (c.1958 – 15 April 2019), better known as Peter Gadet, was a South Sudanese general and SPLA commander who became the leader of the South Sudan Liberation Army (SSLA), a rebel movement in South Sudan.
+Peter Gatdet Yak (c.1958 – 15 April 2019), better known as Peter Gatdet, was a South Sudanese general and SPLA commander who became the leader of the South Sudan Liberation Army (SSLA), a rebel movement in South Sudan.

 Early life

 He was born between 1957 and 1959 in Mayom County, South Sudan.
 He was an ethnic Bul Nuer.

 Career

 Gadet began his military career from 1981 to 1983 in the Sudanese expeditionary contingent deployed to help Iraq in the Iran–Iraq War.

 General Gadet was a commander in the Sudan People's Liberation Army (SPLA) during the Second Sudanese Civil War.

 He joined the SPLA after the Juba Declaration of 8 January 2006, but said that he was marginalised and that the army was dominated by tribal nepotism.
 In April 2011 Gadet emerged as leader of the South Sudan Liberation Army (SSLA), a new rebel group demanding a more broadly-based government.

 In Unity State, he began an assault on the SPLA, leaving at least 45 people dead.
 According to the military, 20 of the victims were southern army soldiers.

 In August 2011, SSLA's spokesperson has said that the movement has declared a ceasefire with the government.
 Gadet integrated his forces into the army and became the 8th Division Commander.